40net-cloud/fortinet-aws-solutions/FortiAnalyzer/new_vpc_readme.md

 # 🚀 AWS CloudFormation Template - FortiAnalyzer Standalone Deployment

 This CloudFormation template automates the deployment of a **standalone FortiAnalyzer-VM** in a **new AWS VPC**.
-It provisions all the necessary infrastructure, applies initial configuration, and retrieves the latest compatible AMI from the AWS Marketplace.
+It provisions all the necessary infrastructure, and retrieves the latest compatible AMI from the AWS Marketplace.

 ---